 The series was filmed in locations throughout Scotland, including multiple in West Lothian, the rest of the Central Belt and right up to the Highlands.

-Outlander has had 2 incredibly popular seasons with it's 3rd due to arrive to the UK on September 11th 2017.
+Outlander has had 2 incredibly popular seasons and the 3rd came onto UK TV in September 2017.